alexander-kohler/kanjicanvas/README.md

 ### Adding New refPatterns
 [kanjivg_refPatterns.js](https://github.com/alexander-kohler/kanjicanvas/blob/master/kanjivg_refPatterns.js) contains all the characters from the KanjiVG project, including Kana.
+Kana entries can pollute the search results somewhat, so consider leaving them out.

 To add new refPatterns you must download [jTegaki](https://github.com/asdfjkl/kanjicanvas/files/4936570/jTegaki.zip) and follow the steps below.